 Summer 2013 through Summer 2014, I interned at Second Avenue Learning as a learning analyst.
 While there, I contributed to on-site and off-site user testing sessions, produced content for educators and parents, developed new company protocols for design documentation, and designed TARGETS, an augmented reality card game that teaches chemistry.
 I also created preliminary designs for future units of Martha Madison, a collaborative game series that teaches middle school students about various science topics.

-During my undergraduate career, I wrote a 22-page paper on automata with the help of my project advisor Mia Minnes.
-The paper includes a new type of tree called an unfolding tree.
-I also worked at the Singapore-MIT GAMBIT Game Lab first as QA lead for Sc-rum'pet and later as lead designer on Waker and Woosh.
+During my undergraduate career, I worked at the Singapore-MIT GAMBIT Game Lab first as the QA lead for Sc-rum'pet and later as the designer on Waker and Woosh.
 Waker and Woosh are games that teach middle school and high school students about displacement and velocity in a non-direct way.
-They will be used in a future research project to determine if narrative helps kids learn.
-I also briefly worked as a designer/programmer on an extremely early version of Symon (not credited).
+They were used to research the effects of narrative on enjoyment and knowledge retention.
+I also briefly worked as a designer/programmer on an early internal prototype of Symon.

-Twice I worked as a teaching assistant for Jeff Bigham's CSC210 Web Programming course.
-I was also the head TA of Ted Pawlicki's CSC170 Introduction to Computer Programming and the Web course.
-All of these positions entail teaching the course when the Professor is away.
+Twice I worked as a teaching assistant for the University of Rochester's web programming course.
+I was also the head TA of the introduction to computer programming and the web course.
+All of these positions entailed teaching the course when the professor was away.